marcusoftnet/marcusoftnet.github.io/_posts/2008-05-08-managing-dynamic-controls-in-aspnet.md

 blogger_orig_url: http://www.marcusoft.net/2008/05/managing-dynamic-controls-in-aspnet.html
 ---

 The last couple of days (well actually for my parts it's more like months or years) we have been discussion the management of dynamic controls in ASP.NET pages.
-In my experience this is a very common scenario and i haven't still found a great way to handling it.
+In my experience this is a very common scenario and I haven't still found a great way to handling it.

 To explain better I'll just a very simple fictive scenario; imagine that a page has a button "Create new control".
 Next to the button is a